sam-taylor/CytoSmearIHC/README.md

 # CytoSmearIHC
-A tool to quantify immunohistochemistry staining in whole-slide scanned cell smears.
+An ImageJ tool to quantify immunohistochemistry staining in whole-slide scanned cell smears.